hpssjellis/my-examples-for-the-arduino-portentaH7/research/RAM-m4-m7/README.md

-fast m4 to m7 commun using a shared RAM spacae
+fast m4 to m7 to communicate between the cores using a shared RAM spacae